|Android Copyright Battle Goes To Supreme Court|

 This can be considered the third stage of the legal battle between Oracle and Google lawsuit relating to the Android OS, Although it seems to have been ongoing for ever, it actually dates from August 2010 when Oracle initiated its lawsuit against Google citing both patent and copyright infringements.

-It took until April 2012 for the case to come to trial and at the end of round one, the jury unanimously denied all eight of the patent infringements asserted by Oracle and the Federal Court judge in the case, William Alsup, ruled that the elements replicated by Google were "free for all to use under the Copyright Act".
+It took until April 2012 for the case to come to trial and at the end of round one, the jury unanimously denied all eight of the patent infringements asserted by Oracle and the District Court judge in the case, William Alsup, ruled that the elements replicated by Google were "free for all to use under the Copyright Act".

 Almost two years down the line Oracle's appeal was heard by the US Court of Appeals for the Federal Circuit which reversed Judge Alsup's ruling that APIs were not copyrightable stating that the: